 It allows you to gain an overview of medical processes and systems in the NHS, by observing a consultant in a relevant speciality at work.

 Attachments usually last between two and four months and cost from £400.

 During the attachment, you are not given any responsibility and are not able to make clinical decisions or give clinical advice.

-After a set period observing the consultant, you may start to take on some limited clinical duties.
-This will be following a risk assessment, and at the discretion of and under the overall supervision of the supervising consultant.
+After a period observing the consultant, you may start to take on some clinical duties.
+This will be following a risk assessment, and at under the supervision of the consultant.

 Duties are generally limited to:

 - taking patient histories

 We provide a wide range of resources to help you settle in to work in the UK.

 We are offering a special 50% discount membership offer until September 2021 for doctors new to the UK.